ruby-llvm/ruby-llvm/README.md

 Ruby-LLVM is a Ruby language binding to the LLVM compiler infrastructure library.
 LLVM allows users to create just-in-time (JIT) compilers, ahead-of-time (AOT) compilers for multiple architectures, code analyzers and more.
-LLVM bindings can also be used to speed up Ruby code by compiling Ruby methods on the fly.
+LLVM bindings can also be used to speed up Ruby code by compiling and loading computationally intensive algorithms on the fly.

 Requirements
 ------------